bhattlab/kraken2_classification/README.md

 ```

 ## Usage
-Classificaion is as simple as one command:
+Classificaion is as simple as setting the database and one command:
 ```
 DB=/labs/asbhatt/data/program_indices/kraken2/kraken_custom_oct2018/genbank_bacteria/
-kraken2 --db $DB --threads 8 --output out.krak --report out.krark.report
+kraken2 --db $DB --threads 8 --output out.krak --report out.krak.report in.fasta
 ```
 The database stays in memory after loading, so it's very quick to run many samples consecutively.
 A loop over read files is one way to do this.
 Note that you can use the `--paired` option for classification of paired end reads.
 This improves classified percentages over concatenated pairs in my experience.
 The `--use-mpa-style` option formats the report to match metaphlan2 style reports.
 See the manual linked above for full options.